hesterrk/Sprint-Challenge--JavaScript/README.md

 3. What is closure?

+A closure refers to a function and its local variables and the lexical enviroment with which the function was declared in.
+A new scope is created when a function is created and declared, any variables declared within this scope are enclosed in a lexical scope.
+Closure controls what is and what is not aviable to the scope in a particular function.
+For instance the variables and functions declared within that function have access to variables defined outside the scope and local variables within the outer function scope.
+If a variable is not defined within that lexical function's scope it will always look outward for context to search for it.
+However, functions or variables declared cannot be accessed/used outside their closure.

 4. Describe the four rules of the 'this' keyword.

 The first one is: whenever a function is contained in the global scope, the value of "this" inside of that function will be the window/console Object.
 Functions within the global scope are in fact methods on the window object.